FappyMcFap/server_news/README.md

 - Slight HP nerf to the rolling mine

 05/17/2017:

 Weapons:
 - Slightlty nerfed the Vector Damage
 - Slighty increased the recoil on the Vector

 Donators:
 - Added a Kermit player model [The hitboxes are normal, however the head is bigger than them, if this is problematic let me know]

+5/19/2017:

+Donators:
+- Added Tim Drake

+Misc:

+- Due to numerous positive votes, you can now see the admin that targeted someone.
+Ex: instead of (Someone) slapped you
+You will see Fappy slapped you

 Click "View" on the top right to see the raw data so you see purely text.